 The description of this error pretty much says it all.
 It’s a general-purpose error message for when a web server encounters some form of internal error.
 For example, the web server could be overloaded and therefore unable to handle requests properly.

 Judging by Google’s search statistics, this problem is more than twice as common as 404 errors:

 We would like to point out that all the error messages above are errors reported by the web server back to the visitor (that is the nature of HTTP errors, they come from the web server you are accessing).

 Needless to say, if you can’t access a website at all, for example if its network (or yours) is down, you won’t get an HTTP error back.
 Your connection attempt will simply time out.

 We should add that the results from Google actually match our own data quite well.
-As you might know, we here at Pingdom monitor websites and servers for a living.
+As you might know, we here at Pingdom monitor websites and servers for a living (you can set up your own account by clicking here).
 When helping customers with problems, we have often come upon the dreaded (and pretty vague) HTTP error 500, “internal server error”.